patters-match/AmigaSetup/README.md

 - Boot the PCMCIA floppy
 - Open the transfer SD/CF card and right-click -> Window -> Show -> All Files
 - Use ADFBlitzer to write Install3.2.adf to a floppy.
 Make two copies in case you get something wrong during this process, which will avoid you having to swap Kickstart ROMs once again.
+- On your modern computer, extract the entire AmigaOS3.2 ISO to your transfer SD/CF card
+- Register an account at [Hyperion Entertainment](https://www.hyperion-entertainment.com/) using your CD key, and download the 3.2.3 update.
+The prior updates are not needed.
+Extract and copy to the transfer SD/CF card.

 ## Add PCMCIA storage support
 - Power off and physically install the new Kickstart 3.2.3 ROM